 The Committee has devised a new reporting procedure for States Parties to the Charter which will enter into force in October 2007.
-The reporting guidelines set out actions needed to bring national legislation in line with social, legal and economic protection).
-Portugal, Belgium, Italy, Greece the Charter.
+The reporting guidelines set out actions needed to bring national legislation in line with the Charter.

-States Parties to the Charter will report to the Committee every year (on Other cases include the lack of educational provisions made for children October 31) on one of the four sets of thematic provisions of the Charter. with special needs in Bulgaria and France, and the failure to ensure In this way, each State will report on each set of provisions once every four years.
+States Parties to the Charter will report to the Committee every year (on October 31) on one of the four sets of thematic provisions of the Charter.
+In this way, each State will report on each set of provisions once every four years.
 The groupings are: